-It is said that the limited choice offered in hard discounters in one of the main reasons for their success; it’s not just about lower prices.
+It is said that the limited choice offered in hard discounters in one of the reasons for their success.
+It appears that it’s not only about lower prices.

-More than ten years after the first research on which Schwartz based his theory, new studies have given some alternative perspectives on choice, claiming that large assortments are not always a bad thing.
-In the study by Gao & Simonson, they propose that there are many factors which were forgotten in Schwartz’s study.
+More than fifteen years after the first research on which Schwartz based his theory was conducted, new studies have given some alternative perspectives on choice.
+They claim that large assortments are not always a bad thing.
+In the study by Gao & Simonson, they propose that there are many factors which were forgotten in Schwartz’s original study.

-You can read the full article on this latest work in Neuromarketing.
-What I found of particular interest, being the true customer champion that I am, is that they conclude that it all depends on understanding your customer – doesn’t everything?!
+You can read the full findings of this latest work in Neuromarketing.
+What I found of particular interest in this article, being the customer champion that I am, is that they conclude by saying that it all depends on understanding your customer – doesn’t everything?!
 Their summary findings state that:

 “In certain situations (when the ‘whether to buy’ decision comes before the ‘which option is best’ decision) a large assortment CAN increase purchase likelihood.
 Especially in eCommerce, it is possible to reap the benefits of a large product assortment, while helping customers make choices?”

-In other words, the online searches that we all now perform before purchasing will benefit from a wide selection of offers.
-Once we have decided to buy, then a large choice can become a barrier to final purchase.
+In other words, the online searches that we all now perform before purchasing many articles, will benefit from a wide selection of offers.
+Once we have decided to buy, then a large choice can become a barrier to the final purchase.

-Although Schwartz’s original book was published in 2006, he recently commented on the current choices facing consumers in “The Paradox of Expanded Choices.”
-In it he concludes wistfully by saying:
+Although Schwartz’s original book was published in 2006, he more recently commented on the current choices facing consumers in “The Paradox of Expanded Choices.”
+He concludes the article wistfully by saying:

 “We can imagine a point at which the options would be so copious that even the world’s most ardent supporters of freedom of choice would begin to say, “enough already.”
 Unfortunately, that point of revulsion seems to recede endlessly into the future.”

-I for one enjoy shopping because I am always looking out for the latest introductions and innovations.
-For the more “normal” shopper, it looks like we need to help their decision-making by reducing the complexity of the task.
+Now I for one really enjoy shopping because I am always on the lookout for the latest introductions and innovations.
+For the more ordinary shopper, it looks like we need to help their decision-making by reducing the complexity of the task.

-One requirement to achieving success in this is clearly a deep understanding of your customers so that you can offer the best selection of variants to consumers in each region, if not store.
-As I have so often mentioned (and sorry if I am boring you with this) is that it all comes back to knowing and understanding the customer.
+One requirement to achieving success, is clearly a deep understanding of your customers so that you can offer the best selection of variants to consumers in each region, if not by individual store.
+As I have so often mentioned (and sorry if I am boring you with this) it all comes back to knowing and understanding the customer.
 Simple really!

 Brand management is essential to a healthy business, but marketing has one of the quickest promotion ladders of many professions.
 That’s great news for marketers, less so for brands.
 Why?
-Well because marketers want to make an impression and get that promotion as quickly as possible.
-And one of the easiest ways to do it is by launching a new brand or variant.
+Well, because marketers want to make an impression and get that promotion as quickly as possible.
+And one of the easiest ways to do this is by launching a new brand or variant.

-I believe this explains why we poor consumers often end up NOT buying something because we just can’t make up our minds between the vast choice of flavours, packs and sizes on display in some large hypermarkets.
-More is most definitely not always better when it comes to retailing as I’ve already mentioned!
+I believe this explains why we poor consumers often end up NOT buying something because we just can’t make up our minds between the vast choice of flavours, packs and sizes on display in some large supermarkets and hypermarkets.
+More is most definitely not always better when it comes to retailing, as I’ve already mentioned!

 Does any brand really need tens of flavours/aromas or hundreds of variants?

 To answer this, I decided to take a look at the latest table of leading global brands.
-According to Interbrand’s “Best Global Brands of 2016:”
+According to Interbrand’s “Best Global Brands 2021”